miyaluc/data-structures/strings/README.md

+#binary-tree-traversal 10/16
+I referred to this site for help: https://www.tutorialspoint.com/data_structures_algorithms/binary_search_tree.htm.
+I also got assistance from Lynn.
+I'm not sure that my tree is printing correctly.
+I don't really understand what I did.

 #breadth-first traversal
 We used https://www.cs.bu.edu/teaching/c/tree/breadth-first/ for guidance.
 I learned today that trees are made up of two child nodes and a head.
 Imagine that!